phalcon/documentation/docs/autoload.md

     bool $merge = false
 ): Loader
 ```
 Register files that are "non-classes" and hence need a "require".
-This is very useful for including files that only have functions
+This is useful for including files that only have functions

 ```php
 public function setNamespaces(